fog/fog/lib/fog/rackspace/docs/block_storage.md

 		<td>create</td>
 		<td>
 			Accepts hash of attributes and creates object.<br>
-			Note: creation is a non blocking call and you will be required to wait for a valid state before using resulting object.
+			Note: creation is a non-blocking call and you will be required to wait for a valid state before using resulting object.
 		</td>
 	</tr>
 	<tr>